St James' Church, Malanda

-St James Catholic Church, in the Roman Catholic Parish of Malanda, is a heritage-listed Roman Catholic church located in Monash Avenue, Malanda, Tablelands Region, Queensland, Australia.
-It was designed by Bob Hassall, built by Alby Halfpapp in late 1926, and was opened on 23 January 1927.
+St James Catholic Church is a heritage-listed Roman Catholic church located in Monash Avenue, Malanda, Tablelands Region, Queensland, Australia.
+It was designed by Robert Ransom (Bob) Hassall, built by Albie Halfpapp in late 1926, and was opened on 23 January 1927.
 It was added to the Queensland Heritage Register on 28 July 2000.

+The church is administered by the Parish of Malanda, in Diocese of Cairns.

 History

 The St James Catholic church of Malanda was constructed late in 1926.
-Malanda resident, Mr Bob Hassall designed the church and altar.
-Another local, Mr Alby Halfpapp built the church.
+Malanda resident, Mr Robert Ransom Hassall (Bob) designed the church.
+Another local, Mr Albert (Albie) Halfpapp built the church.
+The Altar was built by Stephen (Steve) Purcell of Mareeba in 1928, meticulously copying the one designed and made by Rooney & Co. in Townsville for St Thomas of Villanova Church in Mareeba in 1910 (burned down in 1931).
 Both church and altar were built from local timbers.
 Mr James English, Chairman of the St James Church building committee, donated money to the Church's building fund and provided the land on which the Church was built.

 Amongst the first settlers in Malanda was the family of James English.
 English, who became known as the founder of Malanda, came from the Lismore district of New South Wales seeking cedar, in 1907.
 In that year, the Group Settlement Act was passed by the Queensland Government, allowing groups of selectors, being either family groups or people who knew each other, to apply for adjoining blocks prior to a whole area being opened up for selection.
 This was designed to encourage the first settlers to help each other.
 The Malanda area was opened up under this scheme and the English family was one of the first groups to take up land.
 James English took up two parcels of land, with his son Patrick taking another two.
 Two friends who had accompanied English from New South Wales, Percy and Stan Davies, also took up land.
 This gave the English group a large portion of the available land.

 With much timber on the adjoining properties English erected a timber mill.
 A defunct mill at Tolga was dismantled and reconstructed at Malanda.
 This mill supplied timber for many buildings of the Malanda township such as shops in English Street as well as the Majestic Picture Theatre and the Malanda Hotel.